Child Custody Lawyers in Salt Lake City & Park City, Utah

 Although spouses might fight over many expensive assets during a divorce, children are priceless.
 The stakes are high when it comes to custody battles in Utah, and parents are often willing to fight tooth and nail for even just a few extra hours per week with their children.
 These legal battles can be passionate, emotional, and downright stressful.
 But it is important to approach your custody battle in the most logical, professional, and calm manner possible.
 You can do this with help from child custody lawyers in Salt Lake City and Park City.

 How exactly does child custody work in Utah?
 How do courts determine who should get custody?
 Is it true that mothers get preferential treatment?
 These are all common questions among parents fighting for custody in Utah.
-The best way to answer these questions is to book a consultation with a qualified child custody attorney in Salt Lake City.
+The best way to answer these questions is to book a consultation with a qualified child custody attorney in Salt Lake City and Park city.
 Our legal professionals can listen carefully to your questions and assess your unique situation.
 From there, we can offer personalized advice based on your unique situation.

 A child custody case may occur in tandem with a divorce in Utah.
 In other situations, custody battles occur between unmarried spouses.
 In still other cases, custody disputes may arise between parents who have already concluded their divorces long ago.
 But when it comes to all custody-related issues in Utah, the same basic laws apply.